 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down-hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-The sampling method employed by Sandfire is half-core sampling of NQ2 core from diamond drilling (DD) Sampling is guided by Sandfire protocols as per industry standard.
-Sample size reduction is through a Jaques jaw crusher to -10mm and all samples are Boyd crushed to -4mm and pulverised via LM5 to nominal 90% passing -75μm using wet sieving technique.
+The sampling method employed by Sandfire is h a If -core sampling of NQ2 core from diamond drilling (DD) Sandfire collect RC samples by cone splitter for single metre samples or a sampling spear for first pass composite samples using a face sampling hammer with a nominal hole diameter of 140mm Sampling is guided by Sandfire protocols as per industry standard.
+Diamond drill core sample size reduction is through a Jaques jaw crusher to -10mm and a second stage reduction via Boyd crusher to -4mm.
+Representitive sub samples are split and pulverised via an LM5 mill.
+RC samples are crushed to -4mm through a Boyd crusher and representative sub samples are split and pulverising is to nominal 90% passing -75μm and is checked using wet sieving technique.
 Samples are assayed using Mixed 4 Acid Digest (MAD) 0.3g charge and MAD Hotbox 0.15g charge methods with ICPOES or ICPMS.
 Fire Assay is completed by firing 40g portion of the sample with ICPMS finish.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 Sandfire diamond drilling is completed using NQ2 size coring equipment.
+RC drilling is with a face sampling hammer of a nominal 140mm hole diameter.
 All drill collars are surveyed using RTK GPS.
 All core, where possible is oriented using a Reflex ACT II RD orientation tool.
 Downhole surveying is undertaken using a gyroscopic survey instrument.